timbertson/gup/README.md

 fairly intuitive - rules get run from the target tree (not inside any `/gup/` path), and from a directory depth consistent with the location of the build script.

+### Variables

+Gup exports a few environment variables which are used to propagate settings to sub-invocations of `gup`.
+If you like, you can use some of these to influence your build script too.

+ - `GUP_TARGET`: You should not care about the value of this, but it will always be set in a gup build.
+By testing for the absence of this variable, you can have a build script which also does something useful when run directly (not through `gup`).

+ - `GUP_XTRACE`: Set to either `"0"` or `"1"`.
+When you pass the `-x` or `--trace` flags to gup, this variable will be set `"1"`.
+This can be used to enable extra output from your build script (e.g. `set -x` in bash, or increasing the log verbosity in other languages).

+- `GUP_VERBOSE`: `"0"` is the default, and `1` is added for each `-v`
+                 flag passed to `gup`.
+May be a negative number if `-q` is used.
+                 You normally shouldn't need to use this, as `-v` is typically for debugging `gup` itself.
+But it can be useful if you need more levels than `GUP_XTRACE` provides.

 ### Sample "shadow" directory structure